mapme-initiative/IATI-Project-Location-standard/docs/collection.md

 We highlight two common cases for generating the required data:

- 1. **Desktop-production**: For manual data collection, we recommend using the [excels Ordner](https://github.com/mapme-initiative/IATI-Project-Location-Standard/tree/main/docs/assets/excels) to store all attributes and merging this information with spatial information (feature geometries) in a GIS software.
+ 1. **Desktop-production**: For manual data collection, we recommend using the [Excel Templates](https://github.com/mapme-initiative/IATI-Project-Location-Standard/tree/main/docs/assets/excels) to store all attributes and merging this information with spatial information (feature geometries) in a GIS software.
 Since the Excel templates are pre-configured, it is easier to provide data that is compliant with the data-model and pass the validation check (not yet implemented) as a way to ensure data quality.

  2. **Database-extraction**: If location information is available in a geospatial database, it is possible to extract and transform the data into field-mappings that also match our requirements.
 In these cases, the data-model can be provided as a [JSON schema](./annex2.md).
 This supports batch conversions as a starting point; any missing information can then be manually added.